-In an atrocious scene from the recent Chernobyl series broadcast on Sky Atlantic, the attempt by Soviet engineers to use robots supplied by the then West Germany to clear the rubble on the roof of the power plant devastated by the disaster is recalled.
+An atrocious scene from the recent Chernobyl series broadcast on Sky Atlantic recalls the attempt by Soviet engineers to use robots supplied by the then West Germany to clear the rubble on the roof of the disaster-stricken power plant.

 Robots are really useful today